-I’ve been thinking about the irony of the escalated focus on Inclusion, Diversity, and Equity fed in part by #MeToo and #BlackLivesMatter, when we’re experiencing the most divisive time in US history that I can remember.
+I’ve been thinking about the irony of the escalated focus on Inclusion, Diversity, and Equity in the workplace and life.
+Fed in part by #MeToo and #BlackLivesMatter, when we’re experiencing the most divisive time in US history that I can remember.
 The pendulum is swinging wildly these days as Americans become increasingly more polarized around the subjects of race, gender, sexual orientation, and political affiliation, to name a few.

 We need to get over that, stat.
 The tide has already begun to turn, and there’s no going back.
 As a meme about women, I saw recently said, “We’re not the weaker sex, we were the more compliant one.
 That stopped yesterday.”
 I’d say that’s probably true for People of Color as well.
 So many of us are unwilling to be compliant and silent any longer. #timesup.
 It’s time for would-be allies and accomplices to get to work and support our brothers and sisters.

-How can we derive more inclusion – Here are some suggestions:
+How can we derive more inclusion in the workplace? – Here are some suggestions:

 - Let’s talk about pie.
 Privilege is not like pie… or at least it doesn’t have to be.
 With a pie, there’s a finite amount to go around.
 Privilege is based on power, which has historically meant “power over.”
 When the context is power-over, we’re dealing with pie.
 If I take a large piece of the pie in this paradigm, you have to live with a smaller one.
 Inevitably, some of us will be happier than others.
 It’s time to change the paradigm to “power within” and “power with.”
 There is no limit to how much power we can access inside ourselves, and when we work together toward a common goal.
 The pie becomes infinite and ever-replenishing because it’s sourced from within.
 And yes, there are learnable skills to increase both powers within and power with.

-- Educate yourself about inclusion: here are a few places to start.
+- Educate yourself about inclusion in the workplace: here are a few places to start.
 There’s plenty of good material out there about unconscious bias, microaggressions, white supremacy (yes, I went there.
 Say it with me now- if you can’t name it, you can’t tame it) and the history of systemic privilege in the U.S. You can do it in private, or form a learning group to learn and grow together.
 You can listen to a really good podcast here.

 - Get used to it.
 Get comfortable being uncomfortable if that’s what it takes because this isn’t going away.
 If you’re in the conversation, you’re going to make mistakes.
 We all do.
 But don’t hide behind your male and/or white privilege: People of Color don’t have the luxury of walking away from a conversation when it’s not convenient.
 They live in this each and every day.
 Make your mistakes, own them, then apologize and move on.